nmartin198/pyHS2MF6/docs/_sources/install_dlls.rst.txt

    to `C:\\mf6.1.1\\make`

     * This is a modified version of the file `C:\\mf6.1.1\\make\\makefile`.
-      The modifications are so that the result is a DLL instead of an EXE and so that modified file uses DOS commands instead of UNIX commands.
+      The modifications result in a DLL instead of an EXE, and the modified makefile uses DOS commands instead of UNIX shell commands.

-    * If you would like to make a modified make file for Linux, just compare the `C:\\mf6.1.1\\make\\makefile` and `C:\\mf6.1.1\\make\\modmakefile` and the required modifications should be identifiable.
+    * If you would like to make a modified makefile for Linux, just compare the `C:\\mf6.1.1\\make\\makefile` and `C:\\mf6.1.1\\make\\modmakefile` and the required modifications should be identifiable.